markmc/crustyblaa/content/march-9-2017-openstack-foundation-board-meeting.md

 days](https://wiki.openstack.org/wiki/Governance/Foundation/8Mar2017BoardMeeting)
 in Boston last week.

-The second day was a [strategic planning workshop](https://crustyblaa.com/march-8-2017-openstack-foundation-strategic-planning-workshop.html) and the second day was a regular board meeting.
+The first day was a [strategic planning workshop](https://crustyblaa.com/march-8-2017-openstack-foundation-strategic-planning-workshop.html) and the second day was a regular board meeting.